PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 ===================

 ## Do
-1. Name your files <descriptivetest>.tests.ps1
+1. Name your files `<descriptivetest>.tests.ps1`.
-2. Keep tests simple
+2. Keep tests simple:
-    1. Test only what you need
+    1. Test only what you need.
-    2. Reduce dependencies
+    2. Reduce dependencies.
-3. Be sure to tag your `Describe` blocks based on their purpose
+3. Be sure to tag your `Describe` blocks based on their purpose:
     1. Tag `CI` indicates that it will be run as part of the continuous integration process.
 These should be unit test like, and generally take less than a second.
     2. Tag `Feature` indicates a higher level feature test (we will run these on a regular basis), for example, tests which go to remote resources, or test broader functionality
     3. Tag `Scenario` indicates tests of integration with other features (these will be run on a less regular basis and test even broader functionality than feature tests.